How to become an international house sitter in 2021

 Remember when writing that you are looking to fulfill the home owners needs, not your own personal requirements.

-3. Where to find international house sit assignments
+11. Where to find overseas house sitting jobs

-You will find a number of international and country-based websites with house sits listed all over the world.
+Finding house sitting jobs overseas isn't difficult if you know where to look.
+You will find a number of reputable international and country-based websites with house sit jobs listed all over the world.

-You'll find up-to-date information on most of the well-known international and regional sites, along with prices and a feature check-list.
-Our current negotiated offers for House Sitting Magazine readers are also included.
+You'll find up-to-date information on all of the well-known and credible international house sitting sites, and regional websites, along with prices and a feature check-list.
+We also include all our current offers and discount codes.

 - Create email alerts on house sitting platforms wherever possible so that you can respond instantly to relevant sits